Los Angeles Harbor Region

-The Los Angeles Harbor Region is in Los Angeles County, California.
+The Los Angeles Harbor Region, sometimes truncated to simply The Harbor, takes up a large portion of southern Los Angeles County, California.
 The area is impacted by the harbor complex consisting of the Port of Los Angeles and the Port of Long Beach.

 Geography

 City of Los Angeles

 The city of Los Angeles' official Harbor Area Planning Commission area encompasses the following community plan areas (CPAs):